tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/README.md

             initial state.
 Removes possible event handler attached to the document element and triggered when the progress bar is finished.

+## Customizing the default progress bar Themes
+CSS files included in the current project  are for the default jQuery Mobile themes.
+If you use a customized theme, you might want to change CSS colors to match your theme.
+You can find instructions for customizing the default jQuery Mobile themes [here](https://github.com/tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/blob/master/README-customize-themes.md).

+Special thanks to [Michael Kariv](https://github.com/michaelkariv) for creating the [SASS](http://sass-lang.com/) file.

 ## License

 Apache License Version 2.0 / Check the LICENSE.txt file for more details.